All businesses can benefit from more sales.

 So many companies don’t always post on social media because they don’t know what to share.

 If you’re adding new videos to your YouTube channel, social media is the perfect platform to share your new content.

 Most social media platforms have their own software to create and publish video content, but we’ll get to that shortly.

 For now, try to focus on getting all your YouTube videos onto your Facebook and Twitter profiles.

 That’s a great place to start.

 Take a look at how videos have been trending on Facebook for the last two years:

-I expect that number to continue rising each year for the foreseeable future.
+We saw a significant jump in video posts by businesses over the last few years, and we expect that number to continue rising each year for the foreseeable future.